-Hypertension and Remote Patient Monitoring (RPM)
+Hypertension and Remote Patient Monitoring (RPM) Using Automatic Blood Pressure Monitors

 Remote patient monitoring (RPM) lets providers manage chronic conditions outside of patients’ scheduled appointments.
 Data collected through RPM provides opportunities to intervene more quickly when health conditions worsen.
 It also helps patients take a proactive role in their own care by providing access to their own data so they can better understand the impact of lifestyle choices and treatment on their medical condition(s).
+One simple and effective way to allow for remote patient monitoring of hypertension is through the use of an automatic blood pressure monitor.

 2. Send the prescription to your patient’s local pharmacy.